-As Physician-in-Chief at Memorial Sloan Kettering, I oversee the clinical component of Memorial Sloan Kettering Cancer Center.
-My responsibilities include the management of patient care delivery in Memorial Hospital as well as at Memorial Sloan Kettering’s clinics and regional sites.
-I am also focused on implementing the clinical strategic planning and in charge of enhancing Memorial Sloan Kettering’s clinical and translational research.
+As Physician-in-Chief, I oversee the clinical component of MSK.
+This includes the management of patient care in Memorial Hospital as well as at our outpatient clinics and regional locations.
+I take an active role in efforts aimed at enhancing and expanding MSK’s programs in clinical and translational research.

 - Clinical Expertise: Breast Cancer; Novel Targeted Therapies

-- Languages Spoken: English
+- Languages Spoken: English; Spanish

-- Education: MD, PhD, Universitat Autonoma de Barcelona (Spain)
+- Education: MD, Universitat Autonoma de Barcelona

-- Fellowships: Memorial Sloan Kettering Cancer Center
+- Fellowships: Medical Oncology - Memorial Sloan Kettering Cancer Center

 - Board Certifications: Internal Medicine; Medical Oncology